-2016 Annual Meeting Announcement
+2016 Annual Conference Announcement

-The 2016 NABSA Annual Meeting will be held November 10-11 in downtown Austin, Texas!
+The 2016 NABSA Annual Conference will be held November 10-11 in downtown Austin, Texas!
 On Wednesday, November 9, we will host preliminary sessions for new bike share programs and those looking into starting them, as well as a set of technical and field workshops.

 North American Bikeshare Systems Adopt Open Data Standard